-The College’s Guideline – Administering a Substance by Injection or Inhalation does not mandate specific requirements for injection recertification or training updates.
+The College’s Guideline – Administering a Substance by Injection does not mandate specific requirements for injection recertification or training updates.
 After registering your injection training, a self-declaration is made annually at registration renewal indicating that you have completed an OCP-approved training course and will maintain valid First Aid & CPR certification.

 The Standards of Practice and Code of Ethics expect pharmacy professionals to recognize and work within the limits of their competence and to only practice when they have the appropriate knowledge and skill, as well as the physical, emotional and mental capacity, to do so safely.